peteroupc/peteroupc.github.io/bernsupp.md

 Generally, how well-behaved a function is depends on how many continuous derivatives it has, and whether those derivatives are Lipschitz continuous or Hölder continuous, among other things.
 The following lists several classes of functions, from worst to best behaved and from "largest" to "smallest":

-Functions continuous except possibly at one point &rarr; Continuous functions &rarr; Hölder-continuous functions &rarr; Lipschitz-continuous functions &rarr; With continuous first derivative &rarr; With Hölder continuous first derivative &rarr;  With Lipschitz continuous first derivative &rarr; With continuous second derivative &rarr; With infinitely many derivatives &rarr; Analytic functions.
+Functions continuous except possibly at one point &rarr; Continuous functions &rarr; Hölder-continuous functions &rarr; Lipschitz-continuous functions &rarr; With continuous first derivative &rarr; With Hölder continuous first derivative &rarr;  With Lipschitz continuous first derivative &rarr; With continuous second derivative &rarr; With infinitely many derivatives &rarr; Analytic functions &rarr; Polynomials.

 **Concave and convex functions.**  The following table shows examples of functions that are convex, concave, or neither.
 All these functions are continuous.
 Also, review the [**definitions**](#Definitions).